Rebelde (album): Background and recording

-In 2004, filming began on the Mexican telenovela Rebelde; its six main young actors Anahí, Alfonso Herrera, Dulce María, Maite Perroni, Christopher Uckermann and Christian Chávez would go on to form the musical group RBD, having their first studio album released on 30 November 2004, in Mexico.
-The album's vocals were recorded in just two days, as stated by the members of RBD themselves.
-RBD's six vocalists sung all of the album's 11 songs in the studios of two of the album's producers: Armando Ávila and Carlos Lara.
-The album was executive produced by renowned Mexican television producer Pedro Damián.
-The album was later released on 11 January 2005, in the United States and the rest of Latin America.
+In June 2004, filming began on the Mexican telenovela Rebelde; its six main young actors Anahí, Alfonso Herrera, Dulce María, Maite Perroni, Christopher von Uckermann and Christian Chávez, would go on to form the musical group RBD, having their first studio album released on 30 November 2004, in Mexico.
+The album's vocals were recorded in just two days, as stated by the members of RBD themselves, in the studios of two of the album's producers: Armando Ávila and Carlos Lara.
+The record was executive produced by renowned Mexican television producer Pedro Damián.
+It also features Mexican singer-songwriter Lynda Thomas as an uncredited backing vocalist.
+The album was later released on 11 January 2005, in the United States and the rest of Hispanic America.

 A Latin pop and pop rock album with lyrics derivative of teen pop, Rebelde contains songs about being rebellious, heartbreak, love, and romance.
-The album contains a cover of "I Ain't No Saint" by German singer Vanessa Struhler from her 2003 album Ride with Me.
-Adapted by Michkin Boyzo, the track titled "Santa No Soy" is performed mainly by Anahí and Dulce María, with Perroni providing backing vocals and Chávez singing on the chorus.
-The track "Tenerte Y Quererte" was originally written in English, but its first recording was done by RBD.
-Just like "Santa No Soy", the song was also performed majorly by Dulce and Anahí, with backing vocals from the group.
+The album includes four Spanish-language adaptations of English songs, with three of them being the first time the songs were recorded and released.
+The tracks "Futuro Ex-Novio", "Tenerte y Quererte", and "Fuego" were originally titled "Future Ex-Boyfriend", "Connected", and "Fire", respectively.
+"Santa No Soy" is a cover of "I Ain't No Saint" by German singer Vanessa Struhler, recorded for her 2003 album Ride with Me.
+Max di Carlo adapted "Connected", while the Spanish versions for the rest of the songs were handled by Michkin Boyzo.

 Promotion

 Singles

 As part of the album's promotion, starting September 2004, four singles were released.
 The lead single off the album, "Rebelde", was released on September 30, 2004, and reached number 1 on the Mexican charts.
 The second single was "Sólo Quédate en Silencio", which, after being released on December 2, also became a number one hit in Mexico.
 The third single was the ballad "Sálvame", which was named the most-played song on Mexican radio in 2005.
 The song has singer Anahí performing its main vocals while the rest of the band sings the chorus.
 The single was released on March 15, 2005.
-The fourth and last single from the album was "Un Poco De Tu Amor", which was released on July 4, 2005, only to Mexican radio.
+The fourth and last single from the album was "Un poco de tu amor", which was released on July 4, 2005, only to Mexican radio.
 The album's singles were used as part of the telenovela's soundtrack, with lead single "Rebelde" becoming the TV show's main theme.

 Three music videos were filmed to promote the singles "Rebelde", "Solo Quédate En Silencio", and "Sálvame", and were all directed by Pedro Damián.
 Aside from the album's four official singles, two other songs from the album had radio promotion: "Otro Día Que Va" and "Enséñame".